Getting starting with a college savings plan for the child in your life doesn’t have to be confusing. Here are some tips.

 - This list is not comprehensive; check current laws for more details.

-Three tips to help get started on a 529 college savings account for your child.
+Three tips to help get started on a 529 college savings account for the child in your life.

 - Check out your own state’s 529 plan.
 There are sometimes tax benefits to participating in your state’s plan, with contributions to the plan excluded from state taxes – this varies by state so check out your state’s rules.
 For example, the Illinois Bright Start 529 (link opens in new tab) plan offers Illinois taxpayers the ability to deduct contributions to their plan; for single taxpayers up to $10,000 per year and for married taxpayers up to $20,000 per year.
 Saving For College has a tool for comparing different 529 plans (link opens in new tab).